bigtreetech/docs/docs/Panda_Jetpack_V2.md

 - Accessing the AP Webpage

     - After connecting to the AP, open a browser on your computer and enter the default IP address: `192.168.254.1`.
 On mobile devices, the Panda_Jetpack Web UI will automatically appear, or you can manually enter the IP address in the browser: `192.168.254.1`.
+Below, the mobile version will be used as an example for explanation.
+The web version operates similarly.
+For Mobile:

 - Select Language (Default: English)